gruppe-adler/engima-traffic/README.md

 [Engima's documentation](Documentation.txt)

+event handlers may be pushed to:
-put functions into ENGIMA_TRAFFIC_spawnHandler .
-On spawning civs, they will be called , with the unit as first parameter
+* the array ENGIMA_TRAFFIC_spawnHandler - will be called on spawning civs, with the unit as first parameter
+* the array ENGIMA_TRAFFIC_vehicleSpawnHandler - will be called on spawning cars, with the vehicle as first parameter